 There are many different term life insurance policy lengths to choose from, and different ones meet different needs.
 The most common policies include 10-, 15-, 20-, or 30-year terms.
 How do you know which policy term is right for you?
 Use this guide to help you select the length that meets your requirements.

 Naturally, coverage amounts vary.
 However, the most common limits are:

 The higher the coverage, the more expensive your premium will be.
-Always choose coverage that would cover the expenses and debts you’re liable for, otherwise, your family could face a great burden if you pass away suddenly.
+Always choose a coverage amount that would cover the expenses and debts you’re liable for, otherwise, your family could face a great burden if you pass away suddenly.

 In most cases, 30-year terms are the longest you can buy in a policy.
 Because of this, they are also the most expensive.
 In particular, 30-year terms are good for the following kinds of people:

 Newlyweds.
 As a newlywed, you’ll merge your finances with your partner.
 Since the average millennial has about $29,400 in student loans, a couple getting married could easily top $60,000 in combined debt.
 You’ll probably need a while to pay off these bills, so a 30-year term length is a good option.
 That way, if either of you dies unexpectedly, you won’t be dragged down by your expenses.